 Natural History and Science

-The Outdoor Education program at the CMC Alpine Campus has a strong emphasis in natural history
+The Outdoor Education program at CMC in Steamboat Springs has a strong emphasis in natural history

 The Outdoor Education program has a strong emphasis in natural history.
 We encourage future outdoor educators to be aware of their surroundings: local flora and fauna, geology, environmental aspects, and ecological relationships.